Chris@42: Chris@42: Chris@42: Chris@42: Chris@42:

 Chris@42: for the interleaved and split format, respectively.

-Chris@42: Transform dimensions are given by (rank
+Chris@42: Transform dimensions are given by (rank, dims) over a

-Chris@42: multi-dimensional vector (loop) of dimensions (howmany_rank
+Chris@42: multi-dimensional vector (loop) of dimensions (howmany_rank,

-arrays of length rank
+Chris@42: to fftw_iodim arrays of length rank and

 Chris@42:

-is a bitwise OR (‘|’) of zero or more planner flags,
+flags is a bitwise OR (‘|’) of zero or more planner flags,

 Chris@42: as defined in Planner Flags.